Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/05-AI-engine-versal-integration/README.md

 ```bash
 cp -rf Makefile.sw_x86 Makefile
 ```
 d.
-Open the Makefile and observe the linking option `-ladf_api_xrt_swemu` in GCC_LIB which is used for x86 process.
+Open the Makefile and observe the linking option `-ladf_api_xrt` in GCC_LIB which is used for x86 process.
 Compile the host application by running the following command

 ```bash
 make host